thedevdojo/tails-components/README.md

 ## ℹ️ Note

 Starting the 13th October.
-Tails will be restricting contributions for a week, to handle the backlog off pull requests added.
+Tails will be restricting contributions for a week, to handle the backlog off pull requests.

 ## 🔗 Links